skillyboy/Skillyboy/README.md

 ## About Me

 Hi there!
 I'm Fakorede Abbas, a passionate full-stack software engineer based in Lagos.
-With over 2 years of experience in software development, I specialize in Python, Django, SQL, and deployemnet platforms like AWS.
+With 2 years of experience in software development, I specialize in Python, Django, SQL, and deployemnet platforms like AWS.
 I'm enthusiastic about leveraging technology to drive positive change, particularly in the energy and utilities sector.

 ## Contact Me